Joyce-Passananti/honkersgobONKers/SERVER/README.md

 ## Deployment

-When deploying the server project in the WebStorm IDE for the first time, open the Terminal at the bottom section and run
+When deploying the server project for the first time, navigate to the project directory in Terminal and run
 ```
 npm install
 ```